HeinrichHartmann/HeinrichHartmann.github.io/_posts/2018-03-12-Virtual-Coffee-Breaks.md

 **No scheduling.**
 A scheduled meeting costs much more than the scheduled time.
-You can't start any task, which requires some context to keep in mind up to 30 mins before the meeting.
+You can't start any task, which requires some context to keep in mind up to 30 min before the meeting.
 Also the time in your day is now blocked, and you can't take in anything else, like going to lunch.
-VCB's are not scheduled.
+VCBs are not scheduled.
 It's either happening now or not at all.

 **No obligations.**